A guide to the ratings

 movies.
 As Shakespeare said in Hamlet, "the plot's the thing"...(okay, he said "the play's the thing" but you get my point..)

-- Critics are not normally kiddies or teenagers, and certainly do not have crushes on Freddy Prinz Jr. (They may, however,
+- Critics are not normally kiddies or teenagers, and certainly do not have crushes on the current teen favourite pinup.

-So while some 14 year old girls think that anything with Freddy in is just
+So while some 14 year old girls think that any movie with that guy in is just

 perfect and the best movie ever made, most critics will disagree.
 When rating movies made for a younger audience, we have to try